Adamm00/IPSet_ASUS/README.md

 "sh /jffs/scripts/firewall whitelist remove" This Removes All Non-Default Entries

 Here Are Some Example Import Commands;
-"sh /jffs/scripts/firewall import" This Reads IPSet Save File From /jffs/scripts/ipset2.txt And Saves All IPs To Blacklist "sh /jffs/scripts/firewall import URL" This Reads IPSet Save File From A Custom URL And Saves All IPs To Blacklist
+"sh /jffs/scripts/firewall import URL" This Bans All IPs From URL

 Here Are Some Example Deport Commands;
-"sh /jffs/scripts/firewall deport" This Reads IPSet Save File From /jffs/scripts/ipset2.txt And Removes All IPs From Blacklist
-"sh /jffs/scripts/firewall deport URL" This Reads IPSet Save File From A Custom URL And Removes All IPs From Blacklist
+"sh /jffs/scripts/firewall import URL" This Unbans All IPs From URL

 Here Are Some Example Debug Commands;
 "sh /jffs/scripts/firewall debug restart" Restart Firewall Completely